Lifetime Physical Activity Program

 Opportunities to Learn Life-long Skills

 Our number one goal is to share with students our passion for a healthy lifestyle.
 An important part of this is maintaining a physically active status throughout our lives.
 Unfortunately, some students graduate from college never having learned how to motivate themselves to be physically active; as a result, statistics show that young adults often see a decrease in their activity levels after college.
 We encourage you to learn new skills and the “how’s” and “why’s” of activities like tennis, golf, volleyball, yoga, or weight training, so you can be ready to continue your active lifestyle once you leave the “friendly confines” of UVA.

 Opportunities for Graduate Students in the LPA Program

-1. Teaching: We highly encourage graduate students in Curry and elsewhere in the University, to apply to teach in the LPA program.
+1. Teaching: We highly encourage graduate students in the School of Education and Human Development and elsewhere in the University, to apply to teach in the LPA program.
 This is a unique opportunity to teach your own class - get your own student evaluations for future job-seeking, polish your skills (and share them with others!), earn some extra cash (currently paying $1500/class/semester) and sneak some activity in for your busy self!
 See below our top ten reasons to teach in the LPA program...We hire instructors each semester using the “Careers at UVA” website, listed under 'faculty job openings'.

 2. Research: Each semester, over 700 students take LPA classes.
 Other graduate students have utilized this ready pool of potential research subjects - why not you?
 After you have your IRB approval, fill out the approval to solicit research participants and submit this to Dr. Whaley.
 You must be able to explain your study purposes in layperson terms.
 Our LPA students represent a diverse University sample, coming from all colleges and class years, including graduate students.